sjara/taskontrol/doc/index.rst

 It consists of modules written in Python and PySide (Qt for Python) that help design behavioral paradigms and provide a graphical user interface to control the experiments.

+**This documentation is a work in progress.
+Many modules are still missing.**

 Contents:
 ^^^^^^^^^